Practical Guide on Starting a Haulage Business

 There are low entry requirements to get into the freight industry, which saves time on training, so you can get started relatively quickly.

-You don’t need a lot of capital to start up a freight-forwarding company compared to other businesses.
+You don’t need a lot of capital to start up a haulage company compared to other businesses.

 How much money do you need to start a haulage business?